Kyriosity/read-write/README+/pencraft/README+/tech-docu.md

 ### Similar writing

-Any previous version, description of a similar product, any freeware pattern.
-It could even be a borrowed _magnum opus_, the owner of which may permit "plagiarism" just for reference and thanks.
+Any previous version, description of a similar product, or freeware templates.

+Reading other works may inspire but not for plagiarism.

 ### Requirements